Agnieszka-21/namaste-django/README.md

 ![Edit booking - success](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/edit_booking_success.png)

 If the specific class on the new date chosen by the user is already fully booked, they are informed that their booking could not be updated for that reason.
+The user can still choose a different date from the dropdown and try again.

 ![Edit booking - class already full](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/edit_booking_fail_full.png)

-If the specific class on the new date chosen by the user is already one of that user's booked classes, they are informed about that and prevented from creating a duplicate booking.
+If the specific class on the new date chosen by the user is already one of that user's booked classes, they are informed about that, redirected to their "My bookings" page, and prevented from creating a duplicate booking.

 ![Edit booking - class already booked](https://github.com/Agnieszka-21/namaste-django/blob/main/assets/screenshots/edit_booking_duplicate_found.png)

 ### Cancel booking page